lgiordani/cabook/manuscript/part_0_introduction/chapter_01_introduction.md

 # Introduction

 {icon=quote-right}
-G> _“Space,” it says, “is big.
+B> _“Space,” it says, “is big.
 Really big.
-You just won’t believe how vastly hugely mindboggingly big it is.“_ G> The Hitchhiker’s Guide to the Galaxy
+You just won’t believe how vastly hugely mindboggingly big it is.“_ B> The Hitchhiker’s Guide to the Galaxy

 This book is about a software design methodology.
 A methodology is a set of guidelines that help you reach your goal effectively, thus saving time, implementing far-sighted solutions, and avoiding the need to reinvent the wheel time and again.